-Nearly a century ago, archaeologists excavating a cemetery in Upper , dating back to the late 4th millennium B.C., discovered a small, hard-to-identify in the grave of an adult male.
-Although experts confidently classified the find as belonging to the predynastic period, the purpose of the object, measuring approximately 2.5 inches (about 6.3 cm) in length, remained unclear.
+Nearly a century ago, archaeologists excavating a cemetery in Upper Egypt dating to the late fourth millennium B.C. found a small, hard-to-identify object in the grave of an adult male.
+Although experts confidently classified the find as predynastic, the purpose of the object, measuring approximately 2.5 inches (about 6.3 cm) in length, remained unclear.

 Researchers from the University of Cambridge eventually described it as “a small copper awl with a leather strap wrapped around it” and placed it in storage at the university’s Museum of Archaeology and Anthropology.
 This was reported by Popular Science.